- Brand name

 The expiry date (Exp.) for Sensipar is stamped on the outer box and the blister label.
 Do not take Sensipar after this date, the last day of the month shown.

 As with all medicines, you should keep Sensipar out of the reach and sight of children.

 Sensipar is a light green film-coated tablet.
 They are oval-shaped and have "30", "60" or "90" marked on one side and "AMG" on the other side.
 Each tablet contains 30 mg, 60 mg or 90 mg of cinacalcet.
 They come in blister packs.

 The active ingredient in Sensipar is cinacalcet hydrochloride.

-The other ingredients of Sensipar are pre-gelatinised maize starch, microcrystalline cellulose, povidone, crospovidone, magnesium stearate and colloidal anhydrous silica.
+The other ingredients of Sensipar are pre-gelatinised starch, microcrystalline cellulose, povidone, crospovidone, colloidal silicon dioxide, magnesium stearate and water.

 The tablets are coated with: Carnauba wax, Opadry green, Opadry clear.

 If you have been told by your doctor that you have an intolerance to certain sugars (for example, lactose), tell your doctor before taking Sensipar.

 Australian Registration Numbers

 Sensipar 30 mg in a blister pack AUST R 98399